Should You Invest in a Single or Multi-Family Rental Property?

 - May need more money for the investment (though the cost per unit is less than single-family homes).

 Do you or will you be managing your properties directly, or will you go through a property management company?
 The latter is less work, but you will need to account for the additional fees involved for their services.

 When selecting a property management company, it pays to do some homework.
 A professional property management business will have a website that clearly lays out the services they provide, and the fees involved.
 It should also detail the locations they cover and the property types they manage.
 If the first website you visit isn’t as clear and transparent, keep searching or give them a call to get answers to your questions!

 Decide What Works for You

 Residential rental property can be an excellent investment, but it’s essential to do your research and decide on an approach that suits you.
+Remember that by becoming a landlord, you take on a lot of responsibility.
+You will need to ensure repairs are carried out to keep the property in a liveable condition.
+This could mean replacing boilers, bathroom wall panels and more over time.
 Many investors choose the single-family approach, but if you have more than just a handful of properties, managing them can become a lot of work.
 Multi-family rental property can require a more significant initial investment but also yield a better return and can be easier to manage.
 Whichever route you go, it may be worth asking a professional property management company to handle all the details.